last updated

 Above: Heating mantle

-2. The size of the heating mantle has to match the size of the flask.
-Heating mantles that are too big or too small don't provide a good heat transfer and will the heating mantle to overheat and burn out as well.
-In some cases, a better heat transfer can be accomplished by addition sand to the heating mantle.
+b.
+The size of the heating mantle has to match the size of the flask.
+Heating mantles that are too big or too small do not provide a good heat transfer; the heating mantle will overheat and burn out quickly.
+In some cases, a better heat transfer can be accomplished by addition sand to the heating mantle that is slightly too large.
+However, the heating process is more difficult to control then due to lag time.